thischrisblack/Spoke/CONTRIBUTING.md

 Generally, the first steps are:

 * Fork this repository and clone it locally.
-Note that unlike the git default, our main branch is called `main`.
+Note that our main branch is called `master` (as opposed to the MoveOn Spoke repo, which is called `main`).
 * Get a working development environment (see the [README](https://github.com/MoveOnOrg/Spoke/#spoke) and [docs/](https://github.com/MoveOnOrg/Spoke/tree/main/docs))-- reach out through our communication channels (above) if you have issues.

 ### Picking an issue